isomerpages/moe-rivervalleyhigh/_information/Junior College/JC Orientation 2025: Aloha: Waving to New Beginnings.md

 members as well as the opening ceremony to kickstart JC Orientation 2025:
 Aloha, Waving to New Beginnings.</p>
 <p>JAE students will also attend a subject combination briefing and visit
-the respective subject booths, to help them make an informed choice about their subject combination choices.
+the respective subject booths to help them make an informed choice about their subject combination choices.
 You may click <a href="https://www.rivervalleyhigh.moe.edu.sg/information/junior-college/2025-jc1-sbjctcombi/" rel="noopener noreferrer nofollow" target="_blank">here</a> to find out more about the 2025 JC1 Subject Combinations and individual subjects offered, prior to reporting day.</p>